Mahmoud Ahmadinejad: 2005 presidential election

 Ahmadinejad won 62% of the vote in the run-off poll against Akbar Hashemi Rafsanjani.
 Supreme Leader Ayatollah Khamenei authorized his presidency on 3 August 2005.
 Ahmadinejad kissed Khamenei's hand during the ceremony to show his loyalty.

-Shortly after Ahmadinejad was elected president, some Western media outlets published claims that he was among the students who stormed the US embassy in Tehran, sparking the Iran hostage crisis.
-This claim has been denied by the Iranian government, the Iranian opposition, as well as an American investigation by the CIA.
+Shortly after Ahmadinejad was elected president, some Western media outlets published claims that he was among the students who stormed the U.S. embassy in Tehran, sparking the Iran hostage crisis.
+This claim has been denied by the Iranian government, the Iranian opposition, as well as a United States investigation by the CIA.